 Changes to Transient Lodging Effective September 1, 2021

-If you do not utilize accommodation intermediaries to collect the room charges, fees, and taxes on your behalf, you are required to collect and remit the taxes directly to the City of Alexandria.
+If you do not utilize accommodation intermediaries to collect the room charges, fees, and taxes on your behalf, you are required to collect and remit the taxes on a monthly basis directly to the City of Alexandria.

 If you have any questions regarding this matter, please contact our office by phone at 703.746.4800 or by email at email@example.com.